chrisrachal/Basketball-Card-Matching/README.md

 Basketball Card Matching is a card matching game where the player must patch 10 pairs of cards.
 You can play the game here: https://chrisrachal.github.io/Basketball-Card-Matching/
 # HOW TO PLAY
+Click one card to turn it over and click one additional card to try and find a match.
+If you wish to retract your choice of card, click it again to turn it back over.
 The player must choose 2 cards that are identical to each other to gain 1 point in their score.
-After matching all of the cards, the player will win the game.
+Upon matching all of the cards, the player will win the game.

 ## Start Up Screen: